Lampsilis radiata: Behavior

 Eastern lampmussels are filter feeders and strain plankton and bacteria from water columns.

 To reproduce, the eastern lampmussel takes host to a fish for its larvae to feed on.
 There are many species it can use, including rock bass, pumpkinseed, bluegill, smallmouth bass, longear sunfish, largemouth bass, white perch, sand shiner, yellow perch, bluntnose minnow, and black crappie.
 Eggs are fertilized in mid-to-late summer, and the larvae are released in the spring.

 Conservation

 The eastern lampmussel has not been assessed for the IUCN Red List, but its NatureServe conservation status is G5, representing a secure status.
-It is a very stable species, however, as it can survive in many different conditions and uses a wide variety of fish species for reproduction.
+It is a stable species, however, as it can survive in many different conditions and uses a wide variety of fish species for reproduction.
 The mussel is at risk of being extirpated in states south of New York due to a small population caused by lesser habitat suitability.
 Zebra mussels are a threat to the South Nation River population.